2013 United States federal government shutdown: International reactions

 Jonathan Kay of the National Post wrote, "America's gerrymandered primary system, which often provides a boost for the most radicalized candidates, explains much of the difference [with American politics].
 In Canadian politics, comparing universal medicine to a Nazi plot gets you thrown out of the party.
 In the United States, it makes you the front-runner."
 David Blanchflower of The Independent wrote, "every country is in it together.
 Americans sneeze and Brits catch the flu."
 Anthony Zurcher of the BBC wrote, "For most of the world, a government shutdown is very bad news – the result of revolution, invasion or disaster.
 Even in the middle of its ongoing civil war, the Syrian government has continued to pay its bills and workers' wages."
 The News writes from Mexico that American leaders "are facing the unthinkable prospect of shutting down the government as they squabble over the inconsequential accomplishment of a 10-week funding extension.
 It isn't serious, but it certainly isn't funny."

-People's Republic of China — An editorial in the state-run Xinhua News Agency, the official press agency of the country, said that the shutdown exposed again the "ugly side of partisan politics" and has "disappointed voters".
+An editorial in the state-run Xinhua News Agency, the official press agency of the People's Republic of China, said that the shutdown exposed again the "ugly side of partisan politics" and has "disappointed voters".
 It also called it a "bizarre" development and warned that the damage will multiply "if the drama drags on".